mulbagalamaq/mulbagalamaq/README.md

 # Life is so short, but DNA is so long.....

 **Hello !**
-I’m **Aymen** (pronounced *aye-men*), a Bioinformatics enthusiast and Data Science professional, merging genomics , computational biology , and machine learning  to uncover the molecular stories behind biological data.
+I’m **Aymen** (pronounced *aye-men*), a Bioinformatics enthusiast and Data Science professional, merging genomics, computational biology, and machine learning to uncover the molecular stories behind biological data.

 ---